Fight Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Fight a Georgia Traffic Ticket

 Learn more in our Traffic Ticket Fines and Penalties section.

-Many courts require drivers to file appeals within about 30 days of a guilty judgment, but some courts might vary on that timeline.
+Many Georgia courts require you to file appeals within 180 days of a guilty judgment, but some courts might vary on that timeline.
 Talk with the court clerk or your attorney about your court's specific policies.

-If you're not careful, you accumulate enough points to have your license suspended or revoked. ( Need proof?
+If you're not careful, you can accumulate enough points to have your Georgia driver's license suspended or revoked. ( Need proof?
 Check out the GA Point System.)

-Guilty verdicts can lead to increases in auto insurance rates.
-Depending on your provider, your driving history, and the violation, you might be safe; however, it's best to talk with your agent about how much you can expect to pay the next time you renew your policy.
+In Georgia, a guilty verdict can lead to an increase in your auto insurance rate.
+Depending on your provider, your driving history, and the moving violation, you might be safe; however, it's best to talk with your agent about how much you can expect to pay the next time you renew your policy.

 Will your rates go up?
 Consider comparing auto insurance rates online to find a more affordable policy.Other Topics in This Section